Are you tired of relying on platforms like Substack to run your paid newsletter?

 First, you need to go to the Kit website and click the ‘Start free trial’ button to sign up for a plan.

-This will bring you to a screen where you’ll need to enter your name, an email address, and a password.
+After that, you’ll need to enter your name, an email address, and a password.
 Then, click the ‘Get started’ button.

 Step 3: Add Membership Functionality to Your Email Newsletter

 For setting up memberships in WordPress, we recommend using MemberPress.
-It’s the best WordPress membership plugin on the market that lets you easily sell newsletter subscriptions on your website.
+It’s the best WordPress membership plugin on the market.

 The first thing you need to do is install and activate the MemberPress plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.